 b.
 Minors under the age of consent;

 - persons whose mental disabilities prohibit sound judgment

-- persons physically or mentally incapacitated, either voluntary or involuntary, as a result of alcohol or other drug consumption
+- persons physically or mentally incapacitated, either voluntarily or involuntarily, as a result of alcohol or other drug consumption

 - individuals who are unconscious, unaware, or otherwise physically helpless

 4. Lack of consent may also be communicated through the use of non-verbal expressions or actions indicating resistance.